Berthelot's reagent

-Berthelot's reagent is an alkaline solution of phenol and hypochlorite, used in analytical chemistry.
+Berthelot's reagent (/bɛərtəˈloʊ/ ber-tə-LOH, /fr/) is an alkaline solution of phenol and hypochlorite, used in analytical chemistry.
 It is named after its inventor, Marcellin Berthelot.
 Ammonia reacts with Berthelot's reagent to form a blue product which is used in a colorimetric method for determining ammonia.
 The reagent can also be used for determining urea.
 In this case the enzyme urease is used to catalyze the hydrolysis of urea into carbon dioxide and ammonia.
 The ammonia is then determined with Berthelot's reagent.

 Variations

 Phenol in the Berthelot reagent can be replaced by a variety of phenolic reagents, the most common being sodium salicylate, which is significantly less toxic.
 This has been used for blood urea nitrogen (BUN) determinations and commonly is used to determine water and soil total and ammonia-N. Replacement of phenol by 2-phenylphenol reduces interferences by a variety of soil and water constituents and improves color stability at slightly lower pH.